Customer service isn’t something that is ‘nice to

 consistently well executed - service strategy delivers a return on

 investment.
 You only have to look at the market share of supermarket

 retailers and the latest current account switching data to see that customers

 are driven more by experience than price.

 The fact is that, with the economy showing signs of sluggish performance, customer service should be at the forefront of the Boardroom’s thinking.
 There are too many examples of where customers’ needs and desires were ignored, only for the impact to be felt in terms of reputation and bottom line performance.

 And this is a message that members of The Institute of Customer Service – and the wider community – cannot afford to ignore.
-That is why we are using National Customer Service Week (#NCSW17) as a catalyst for four activities.
+That is why we are using National Customer Service Week (#NCSW17) as a catalyst for some key activities.
 None of these will be a ‘one off’; rather they have been designed to improve the way we serve our members and recognise our staff.